FlorentCLMichel/quetta/README.md

 ## Roadmap

 * Number conversion: done
-* Support for Quenya: in progress
+* Support for the Quenya mode: in progress
-* Support for Sindarin: backlog
+* Support for the mode of Gondor: backlog
 * Support for the mode of Beleriand: backlog
 * Support for the Black Speech: backlog